synle/sqlui-native/README.md

 ### Redis Limitations

 Due to the size of keys within Redis connection, we will not show all keys in the Redis cache.

+### Azure CosmosDB Limitations

+Azure CosmosDB Databases are mapped to sqlui-native Databases.
+And Azure CosmosDB Containers are mapped to sqlui-native Tables.
+We scan the first 5 items to come up with the schema for the columns.

 ## Suggestion?